 Key Takeaways:

-A psychology degree is very versatile and prepares students to go into diverse career fields and excel in them.
-Not every psychology student aims to be a clinical psychologist or hold a routine “desk job” in private practice somewhere.
+A psychology degree is highly versatile and prepares students to enter diverse career fields and excel in them.
+Not every psychology student aspires to be a clinical psychologist or hold a traditional “desk job” in private practice.

-Psychologists are in high demand in most areas since the science of psychology applies to almost all businesses.
+Psychologists are in high demand in most areas, as the science of psychology applies to nearly all businesses.
 Along with the usual psychology-related careers, there are quite a few unusual psychology major jobs that a graduate can pursue.

 Featured Programs

 Outside-the-box career choices are especially attractive to graduates who do not want to be psychologists.
 Instead, they want to use their knowledge to explore other career options.
-They know how humans think and behave and how the surrounding environment affects their behavior.
+They understand how humans think and behave, as well as how the surrounding environment influences their behavior.

-Psychologists build critical thinking and analytical skills, which, along with the above skills, help them analyze and address various issues.
+Psychologists develop critical thinking and analytical skills, which, along with the above skills, enable them to analyze and address various issues.

 A psychology degree program provides foundational knowledge in psychology theories and human behavior.
-In addition, students undertake projects covering research methods and data analysis that prepare them for many different careers.
-Whether it is a bachelor’s or master’s degree, and in some cases, a doctoral degree, the study of psychology unlocks a wide array of career options.
+Additionally, students undertake projects that cover research methods and data analysis, preparing them for various careers.
+Whether it is a bachelor’s, master’s, or doctoral degree, the study of psychology unlocks a wide array of career options.

-In this article, we have researched and reviewed the top unusual psychology jobs for graduates to choose from, other than the usual career choices.
-These fields may not seem connected to the subject but rely heavily on the science of psychology.
-We have ranked them according to the annual average salary, low to high.
+In this article, we have researched and reviewed the top unusual psychology jobs for graduates to consider, beyond the traditional career choices.
+These fields may not seem connected to the subject, but rely heavily on the science of psychology.
+We have ranked them according to the annual average salary, from low to high.

-Legal research assistants help lawyers and legal firms prepare for court cases.
-Using what they learned while getting their psychology degree, students use their analytical and research skills to conduct relevant research for each case.
+Legal research assistants assist lawyers and law firms in preparing for court cases.
+Using the knowledge they gained while pursuing their psychology degree, students apply their analytical and research skills to conduct relevant research for each case.
 In conducting research, they use library and Internet resources to prepare for trials, hearings, and corporate meetings.

 Average annual salary: $46,007